ibm-cloud-docs/containers/addon-headlamp.md

     {: pre}

-IBM Cloud backend will update headlamp in 5 minutes, making it available on the new default ingress hostname, with `headlamp.` subdomain.
+The IBM Cloud backend updates headlamp in approximately 5 minutes.
+When the update completes, the dashboard is available on the new default ingress hostname, with `headlamp.` subdomain.

 ## Kubernetes resources created by the addon
 {: #headlamp-k8s-resources}